McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/math.en.md

 ### Passthrough Configuration

-You can use your math without enclosing it in a shortcode or codefence by using a [passthrough configuration](https://gohugo.io/content-management/mathematics/#step-1) in your `hugo.toml`:
+You can use your math without enclosing it in a shortcode or Markdown codefence by using a [passthrough configuration](https://gohugo.io/content-management/mathematics/#step-1) in your `hugo.toml`:

 {{< multiconfig file=hugo >}}
 [markup]